misterbastean/recipes-2/README.md

 # recipes
-autoupdating autopkg recipes for Apeel Munki catalog for import into autopkgr
+autopkg recipes for use in apeel autopkgr. pulls latest versions of applications into apeel munki catalog.